1. Overview

 For example, if I wanted to turn an LED on for a short duration when a line sensor was broken I’d use an Arduino to accomplish this.
 I’d write about 10 lines of code and be done with it.
 And… after flashing the Arduino that code would run happily forever.

 But, if I want to use a 2D sensor like a camera everything changes.
 Since a camera sensor generates tons of data a faster more resourceful computer is required to process the sensor data.
-Now, with this faster more powerful computer you can definately do many more things.
+Now, with this faster more powerful computer you can definitely do many more things.
 But, what if my goal were still to just turn on an LED?
 Spin a motor?
 Or open a valve?
 Could I still get the Arduino like experience with a camera sensor?

 Yes!
 This is the point behind the OpenMV Cam.
 A little programmable computer to do simple computer vision things!